- Learning at Yale

 If I have taken the SAT and at least two SAT Subject Tests, and the ACT with Writing, must I report all scores from both testing agencies?
 Can I send only the SAT test scores or only the ACT test scores provided that I fulfill Yale's testing requirement?

 Yes.
 As long as you provide a complete set of score reports from one testing agency (either the College Board or ACT, Inc.), you are not required to report scores from both.
 You can choose to report either all of your SAT results (both SAT and SAT Subject Tests) or all of your ACT results.
 If you want us to have any scores from both the College Board and ACT, Inc., you must report all scores from both testing agencies.

 How should I complete the online Common Application ‘Tests’ section if some of the colleges to which I’m applying allow me to withhold some of my scores and others, such as Yale, do not?

 Follow the instructions in the testing section of the Common Application, which asks you to report some, but not all, of your scores.
-Then, list any additional test scores you have received on the Yale Supplement.
+Then, have the College Board and/or ACT send Yale a complete set of your official scores.

-No. You may self-report AP scores in the spaces provided on the Common Application or on the Yale Supplement.
+No. You may self-report AP or IB scores in the spaces provided on the Common Application.
 Only students who ultimately enroll at Yale and choose to apply for acceleration credit will need to submit an official score report.